 The Clinical Nurse Leader track (CNL) MSN degree consists of 38 total credit hours, including 22 credits from master's core classes, 16 CNL specialty course credits and 500 clinical/practicum hours with one onsite residency.
-The curriculum prepares graduates to be eligible for national certification as a Clinical Nurse Leader through the Commission on Nurse Certification (CNC).
+In this track students earn a master's of science in nursing degree.